 How much do you know about asthma?
-It seems that even if we don’t suffer with it ourselves, most of us at least know someone who does.
+It seems that even if we don’t suffer from it ourselves, most of us at least know someone who does.
 Is asthma contagious?
 Does it run in families?
 Can asthma victims exercise and live normal lives?
 Is there a cure?
 Can I do anything to prevent getting asthma?
 These are all great questions.
-Let’s take a look at this rising disease and see if we can get a basic understanding of what it is, how it affects the health of its sufferers and what we can do to fight against it.
+Let’s take a look at this rising disease and see if we can get a basic understanding of what it is, how it affects the health of its sufferers, and what we can do to fight against it.

 What is Asthma?